By Karen A. Soukiasian

 Young adult dogs are in the 10-month to 24-month age group.
 A large number of dogs in this age category are abandoned or surrendered because of inappropriate behavior issues, lack of obedience training or the lifestyle changes of their owners.

 Last but not least, are those wonderful senior dogs who are 8 years and older.
 Scores of senior dogs are surrendered, as their owners are too old or too ill to care for them, or they have died.
 Sadly, no one in the family wants them.
 They often make the most loyal and grateful pet!

 Let’s face it; the majority of people, looking for a new dog, gravitate to puppies.
 They do have their pros and cons.

-1. They are a clean slate…usually they are young enough to correct any inappropriate habits or behavior problems quickly.
+Puppies usually are a clean slate and are young enough that it’s easy to correct any inappropriate habits or behavior problems quickly.

-2. No obedience training – short attentions spans; so they are often harder to train
+2. No obedience training – short attention spans; so they are often harder to train

 Young adult pros

 2. Usually, have some obedience training; longer attention spans as far as training, but they may have inappropriate behavior issues which have to be corrected first

 3. Usually, do not need constant supervision.